sillsdev/FwSupportTools/vagrant/development/fwdev-w1604/basebox.md

 ### fwdev

-* Launch monodevelop.
+* Launch VSCode.
+Open FW workspace.
 Start debugging FW.
-Remakefw from Tools menu.
-Start debugging FW.
 * Verify that you can start flexbridge from fieldworks, such as by clicking "Get project from colleague".
+* Successfully rebuild FW by clicking Terminal - Run Build Task, with minimal unit test errors.

 ### fwtest